IMQS/httpbridge/README.md

 1. I would need to write a FastCGI server in Go.
 2. There is no clear path on how you'd implement HTTP2 features over FastCGI.
-3. This seemed like a fun thing to build.
+3. This seemed like an interesting thing to build.

 ## Building the example C++ backend
 __MSVC:__ `cl -Icpp/flatbuffers/include /EHsc Ws2_32.lib cpp/example-backend.cpp cpp/http-bridge.cpp`
 __GCC:__ `gcc -Icpp/flatbuffers/include -std=c++11 cpp/example-backend.cpp cpp/http-bridge.cpp -lstdc++ -o example-backend`
 __Clang:__ `clang -Icpp/flatbuffers/include -std=c++11 cpp/example-backend.cpp cpp/http-bridge.cpp -lstdc++ -o example-backend`

+In order to build your own C++ backend, your need to include the following files into your project.
+There is no "static library" or "shared library".
+Just include these files and you're done.

+* http-bridge.cpp
+* http-bridge.h
+* http-bridge_generated.h
+* flatbuffers.h

 ## Building the example Go server
 * Change directory to `go`